CPJKU/beat_this/README.md

 Accurate and general beat tracker from the paper ...

 ## Available models
 We release 3 main models, which were trained on all data, except the GTZAN dataset, with three different seeds.
 You can use them with the shortcut `final0`, `final1`, and `final2`.
-These are the models corresponding to "Our System" on Table 2 on the paper.
+These correspond to "Our System" in Table 2 on the paper.

 Please be aware that, as the models ```final*``` was trained on all data except the GTZAN dataset, if you run the inference on some data that was used for training, the results may be unfairly good.

-The K-Fold models, and single split from the paper are also available.
+The K-Fold models and single split from the paper are also available.

 All the models are provided as pytorch lightning checkpoints, stripped of the optimizer state to reduce their size.
-This is useful to reproduce the paper results.
+This is useful for reproducing the paper results.
-During inference, pytorch lighting is not used, and the checkpoints are converted and loaded into vanilla pytorch modules.
+During inference, PyTorch lighting is not used, and the checkpoints are converted and loaded into vanilla PyTorch modules.

 ## Inference